UpMortem/slack-bot/README.md

 Copy this or remember where to find it.

-6. Next, select `OAuth & Permissions` tab in api.slack.com and verify url in the top banner

-7. you should be able to talk to haly in our clients slack org
+6. you should be able to talk to haly in our clients slack org

 ### Configure your project
 - Set variables in .env file